 Furthermore, we have stipulated our response measures in the event of an occurrence of a major accident.
 Similarly, we are linking them to prevention of recurrence and quality improvement.

 We formulated the Asahi Group Response Manual for Serious Quality Issues to structure our response to serious accidents related to our products.
 Under the guidelines, incidents are promptly reported through a designated emergency channel to the president and a task force is established to handle the situation.

 In responding to accidents, we place top priority on safeguarding the lives (health) of our customers and make a company-wide effort to minimize any damage through the following basic approach.

-At the Asahi Group, in the event of a voluntary recall, the issue is taken up as an agenda at the Quality Conference, where the issues and countermeasures on quality assurance as well as the shape of our emergency response are discussed and shared.
-Subsequently, initiatives are taken for the prevention of recurrence within the Group and strengthening of the Quality Assurance System.
+In the event of a voluntary recall, the background of the situation and the shape of our response are discussed and shared.
+Subsequently, initiatives are taken for the prevention of recurrence within the Group and the strengthening of the Quality Assurance System.

 At the Asahi Group, we are engaged in quality assurance activities through the entire supply chain including product design and development, ingredient procurement, production, logistics, distribution and sales.

 We will continue to aim to produce products that satisfy our customers and give them peace of mind.

 |Incorporating customer feedback into product development||Our development department confirms and analyzes each individual piece of feedback collected by sales staff from customers and each opinion and request received at the Customer Relations Office.
 These are then incorporated into product development.
 Furthermore, by sharing customer feedback collected by our nationwide sales staff over our intranet, we are creating an environment in which it is easier to incorporate customer opinions.|